tschaffter/rstudio/README.md

 Conda environment named `sage-bionetworks`.
 This environment provides the [Synapse Python client] that you can use to interact with the collaborative platform [Synapse] developed by [Sage Bionetworks].

+### From the terminal

+Attach to the RStudio container (here assuming that `rstudio` is the name of the container).
+For better safety, it is recommended to work as a non-root user.
+You can then list the environments available, activate an existing environment or create a new one.

+        host $ docker exec -it rstudio bash container # su yourusername
+        container $ conda env list
+        container $ conda activate sage-bionetworks

+### From RStudio

+The R code below lists the environment available before activating the existing environment named `sage`.

+    > library(reticulate)
+    > conda_list()
+        name                              python
+    1 miniconda           /opt/miniconda/bin/python
+    2      sage /opt/miniconda/envs/sage/bin/python
+    > use_condaenv("sage", required = TRUE)

+If the environment variables `SYNAPSE_USERNAME` and `SYNAPSE_API_KEY` were set when the container started, you should be able to login to Synapse using the [Synapse Python client].

+    > synapseclient <- reticulate::import('synapseclient')
+    > syn <- synapseclient$Synapse()
+    > syn$login()
+    Welcome, Max Caulfield!

+## Rendering a notebook programmatically to HTML and PDF

+This Docker image provides the command `render` that generates an HTML or PDF notebook from an R notebook (*.Rmd*).
+Run the command below from the host to mount the directory `$(pwd)/notebooks` where the R notebook is and generate the HTML notebook that will be saved to the same directory with the extension `.nb.html`.

+    docker run --rm \
+        -v $(pwd)/notebooks:/data \
+        -e RENDER_INPUT="/data/example.Rmd" \
+        tschaffter/rstudio \
+        render

+Similarly, run this command to convert the notebook to PDF.

+    docker run --rm \
+        -v $(pwd)/notebooks:/data \
+        -e RENDER_INPUT="/data/example.Rmd" \
+        -e RENDER_OUTPUT_FORMAT="pdf_document" \
+        tschaffter/rstudio \
+        render

 ## Versioning